Founder and Chairman

 Director, Production & Development

 Ryan Silva joined Brightlight Pictures in 2014 leading both development and production efforts across the company’s slate.
-He is currently producing season 3 of “Upload” starring Robbie Amell and Andy Allo for Amazon, and recently completed seasons 1 and 2 of “Firefly Lane” starring Katherine Heigl and Sarah Chalke for Netflix, and season 1 of “The Mighty Ducks: Game Changers” with Lauren Graham and Emilio Estevez for Disney+.
-Previously, Silva was the production manager for two pilots - “Next” with John Slattery and Fernanda Andrade for 20th Century Fox, and “Woke” starring Lamorne Morris and Blake Anderson for Sony and Hulu, and produced the second season of “Quest Out West Wild Food” for the Aboriginal Peoples Television Network.
+He most recently produced season 3 of “Upload” starring Robbie Amell and Andy Allo for Amazon.
+Previously, Silva completed seasons 1 and 2 of “Firefly Lane” starring Katherine Heigl and Sarah Chalke for Netflix, and season 1 of “The Mighty Ducks: Game Changers” with Lauren Graham and Emilio Estevez for Disney+.
+Silva was the production manager for two pilots - “Next” with John Slattery and Fernanda Andrade for 20th Century Fox, and “Woke” starring Lamorne Morris and Blake Anderson for Sony and Hulu, and produced the second season of “Quest Out West Wild Food” for the Aboriginal Peoples Television Network.
 Silva also served as a line producer on a trio of independent feature films: Elsewhere starring Aden Young and Parker Posey, Summer of ‘84 with Graham Verchere and Rich Sommer, and 2 Hearts starring Jacob Elordi and Radha Mitchell.

 Silva graduated with a bachelor’s degree in Motion Picture Arts from Capilano University in 2013.